StratusOnMaestro Studio Ensemble

 Well, it turns out that en-US is not the only English.
 There is en-GB, used by a pretty large population across the UK and the British Commonwealth (the Commonwealth of Nations).
 There are so many locale variants for English.
 It is not fair to that audience to be folded under en-US, is it?

-The following video demonstrates an example of an existing Azure Marketplace offer, one of Informatica's Solution Templates, imported into Maestro Studio Solo.
-In only 2 minutes and 30 seconds, we launch Maestro Studio Solo, import the offer's technical artifacts into Maestro Studio Solo's visual designer, apply internationalization and then localization in 3 languages: English, French and Arabic.
-Take a look at the video and then read on for more details about the Language Extension feature and how you can use it today (spoiler alert: you can simply get the Free Edition of Maestro Studio Solo from the Azure Marketplace or from our website to try it out for free).
+The following video demonstrates an example of an existing Azure Marketplace offer, one of Informatica's Solution Templates, imported into Maestro Studio Ensemble.
+In only 2 minutes and 52 seconds, we import the offer's technical artifacts into Maestro Studio Ensemble's visual designer, apply internationalization and then localization in 3 languages: English, French and Arabic.
+Take a look at the video and then read on for more details about the Language Extension feature and how you can use it today (spoiler alert: you can simply get the Free Edition of Maestro Studio Ensemble from the Azure Marketplace or from our website to try it out for free).

 How Does This Work?